 The Early Years

 For the first year I was shipping out packages by hand.
 Writing each address with a sharpie and driving to the local post office.
-It got to the point where there would be audible sighs from the people working there every time I’d arrive because they knew it was going to take a while to ship everything.
+It got to the point where there would be audible sighs from the people working there when I’d arrive because they knew it was going to take a while to ship everything.
 My apartment was slowly getting overrun with boxes of cases and shipping supplies.
 It was a fun time!

 Very early on I met my future co-founder, Marshall.
 Marshall and I met on Twitter, where he had noticed that he hadn’t seen many people go from working in software to hardware.
 He pitched me on working with him on a bedding project that he was designing.
 It sounded like a great idea, so I decided to partner up with him and work on that together.

 We quickly found that we enjoyed working together.
-We decided to merge all of our projects together and create a startup studio called Need/Want.
+We decided to merge all of our projects together and create a startup studio model company called Need/Want.
 This company would be designed for us to use our combined resources to try new things and work on new projects in addition to running Peel.
-This company mirrored what I had been doing up until that point in my career in a more formal way, and allowed us greater freedom to explore different things.
+This mirrored what I had been doing up until that point in my career in a more formal way, and allowed us greater freedom to explore different things.
 Peel’s success in the early days kept the lights on and allowed us to keep working on and launching new stuff.

 The Peel Design Philosophy